jonathanreyes/dubitable/README.md

 ## Installation
 ### Chrome
 Go to Window > Extensions.
-Drag the latest .crx ([direct link](https://github.com/jonathanreyes/dubitable/blob/master/Chrome/dubitable_v0_7.crx?raw=true)) into the page that appears.
+Drag the latest .crx ([direct link](https://github.com/jonathanreyes/dubitable/blob/master/Chrome/dubitable_v0_7.crx?raw=true)) into the page that appears. <br />
+**Note: you will need to re-install if you close and then re-open Chrome, because the installation is not coming through the Chrome web store.*

 ### Opera
 Go to Menu > Extension > Manage Extensions (Ctrl + Shift + E).
 Drage the latest. nex ([direct link](https://github.com/jonathanreyes/dubitable/blob/master/Opera/dubitable_v0_7.nex?raw=true)) into the page that appears.